ShoelaceMan/MagickShot/README.md

 MagickShot is an ImageMagick wrapper that takes a screenshot, saves it to a specified folder, shows a thumbnail, uploads it to a range of optional uploaders, and finally, copies the link to your clipboard.
 I have it bound to the printscr button on my machine, it makes sharing desktops very snappy!

 **FEATURES**
-- Auto upload to imgur!
+- Auto upload!
-- Imgur link listing action!
-- Dzen2 tooltips!
 - Thumbnail popup!
 - Open source!

 **DEPENDENCIES**
-- curl
-- imagemagick
+- imagemagick for images
+- ffmpeg for video
-- xdpyinfo
+- slop for range
-- dzen (xpm support needed for thumbnail popup)
+- dzen for thumbnail
-- xdotool (For window capturing)

 **INSTALLATION**